ilarsf/aarc_lts/course_materials/communication/Email_Templates.md

 We're excited to welcome you to the Ann Arbor Rowing Club's Learn to Scull program beginning [Start Date]!
 This email contains important information to help you prepare for your first session.

 **Schedule Confirmation:**
-- Six sessions: [List dates and times]
+- Four sessions: [List dates and times]
+- Each session is 3 hours (8:00-11:00am) with a 30-minute break
 - Location: [Boathouse address and specific meeting point]
 - Please arrive 15 minutes early for the first session